nuejs/nue/packages/nuejs.org/docs/custom-components.md

 ## Passing data
 You can pass data to your components using attributes.
-These attributes can either be direct values or reference data from the [unstructured data](content.html) when the attribute name starts with a colon
+These attributes can either be direct values or reference data from the [unstructured data](content.html) when the attribute name starts with a colon.

 #### Markdown example
 In Markdown content, you can pass data as follows: